zedif/gitlab-novice/episodes/04-groups.md

 ### Delete a Group

 Delete your group.
-The process is the same as for the deletion of a project.
+You find the deletion form at the same position in the group’s settings, as the project deletion form in a project’s settings.

 This exercise should take about 5 minutes.